 Cities and most towns across New Zealand have a local Citizen's Advice Bureau (CAB).
 It is a place where you will find someone who can provide free information, advice and support on just about any problem you may have.
-They can also help in over 20 different languages through CAB Language Connect.
+They can also help in 15 different languages through CAB Language Connect.

 Wondering what to do in the Taranaki region - what attractions to see, adventures to try, routes to take?
 The Tourism New Zealand site has all the information you need, plus help with travelling further afield in New Zealand including finding transport and accommodation.

 If you need legal assistance, you can start with your local Community Law Centre.
 They have lawyers and advocates who can give you initial legal help so you can deal with the issue quickly, which may be free depending on your ability to pay.
 They may also be able to represent you in courts or tribunals.